MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-sysprep-capture-deploy.md

     copype amd64 C:\WinPE
     ```

     This command copies the 64-bit WinPE files to C:\WinPE.
-Note that the destination folder is created automatically.
+The destination folder is created automatically.

 1. Copy the WinPE files to your USB key.